hashicorp/vault/website/source/guides/cubbyhole.html.md

 }
 ```

-Generate a token for `app` persona using response wrapping with TTL of 60
+This API call generates a token for `apps` persona using response wrapping with
-seconds.
+TTL of 60 seconds.
 The admin user does not even see the generated token.

 ### <a name="step2"></a>Step 2: Unwrap the secret
-(**Persona:** app)
+(**Persona:** apps)

-The response is wrapped by a wrapping token, and retrieving it requires an
+The `apps` persona receives a wrapping token from the `admin`.
+In order for the
+`apps` to acquire a valid token to read secrets from `secret/dev` path, it must
-unwrap operation against this token.
+run the unwrap operation using this token.

 -> **NOTE:** If a client has been expecting delivery of a response-wrapping
 token and none arrives, this may be due to an attacker intercepting the token